Skip to main content

 Example clinical scenario

 A 45-year-old man is referred for clinical assessment due to chest pain and shortness of breath on exertion.
 He also mentions having sporadic palpitations, but denies having had any syncopal events.
 On examination, he has a systolic murmur, which is more audible at the apex/left sternal edge and gets louder when the Valsalva manoeuvre is performed.
-Cardiac imaging suggests obstructive hypertrophic cardiomyopathy.
+Cardiac imaging suggests obstructive hypertrophic cardiomyopathy (HCM).
 He has two children and three siblings, and both his parents are alive.

 When to consider genomic testing